kiubis/arduino-greenhouse/README.md

 -add pump and water reservoir

--make youtube-vid when all is done :)
+-make youtube video when all is done :)